Restream/redmine_non_member_watcher/README.md

 This plugin allows to set permissions for watchers and issue authors that are not members of a project.
 For this purpose there are new builtin roles "Non member watcher"and "Non member author".
-Non member watchers and authors can receive email notifications if you switching on new permission "Receive email notifications" (Note: permission "View issues" must be enabled).

 ## Installation